-This document sets out the requirements for end-point assessment (EPA) for the civil engineering technician apprenticeship standard.
+This document sets out the requirements for end-point assessment (EPA) for the building services engineering technician apprenticeship standard.
 It explains how EPA for this apprenticeship must operate.

-This document provides the EPA design requirements for end-point assessment organisations (EPAOs) for this apprenticeship standard.
+It provides the EPA design requirements for end-point assessment organisations (EPAOs) for this apprenticeship standard.
 It will also be useful for apprentices undertaking this apprenticeship, their employers and training providers.